rmattila/rmattila.github.io/publications.md

 2017, 24.12: 1813-1817.

 ### Conferences:

+* Inês Lourenço, Robert Mattila, Cristian R. Rojas and Bo Wahlberg, *[How to Protect Your Privacy?
+A Framework for Counter-Adversarial Decision Making](https://arxiv.org/pdf/2004.04119.pdf)*.
+In the 59th IEEE Conference on Decision and Control (CDC'20), Jeju Island, Republic of Korea, 2020.

 * Robert Mattila, Cristian R. Rojas, Eric Moulines, Vikram Krishnamurthy, and Bo Wahlberg, [*Fast and Consistent Learning of Hidden Markov Models by Incorporating Non-Consecutive